 Payment Service Provider

-Throughout this post, we’ll talk about the Stripe, which is a PSP.
+Throughout this post, we’ll talk about the Stripe, which is a Payment Service Provider (PSP) or Payment Gateway.
 But what do they do for you?
-A Payment Service Provider or PSP is the company between your customer and your bank account.
-The PSP receives the payment your customer makes for your products.
-The PSP turns over the money to you afterwards, in return for a commission.
+A PSP is the company that allows your customers to pay you online.
+Through your PSP you are able to receive your payments in your (bank) account.
+The PSP receives the payment your customer makes for your products and turns over the money to you afterwards.
+In return for their services, your PSP will ask for a percentage of the transaction.
 In short, a PSP allows you to accept electronic (online) payments.
 There exist many PSP’s, not all of them known in every part of the world.

 Gravity Forms Integration

-A PSP is useless if it doesn’t integrate with your webshop (unless you’re a programmer yourself).
-Luckily there is quite a number of Payment Gateway integrations for Gravity Forms available.
-For the purpose of this post we’ll use the PSP called Stripe.
+Unless you’re a programmer, a PSP is useless if it doesn’t integrate with your webshop.
+Luckily there are quite a number of Payment Gateway integrations available for Gravity Forms.
+For the purpose of this post we’ll use the PSP named Stripe.
 We’re using Stripe both because it’s pretty well known and because there is a couple of free Gravity Forms add-ons available which makes it easy to test a setup.